 Circumstances in which offers may not be made or may be withdrawn

-An offer of admission may not be made or may be withdrawn by [school name] where—
+An offer of admission may not be made or may be withdrawn by Presentation Convent N.S. where—

 it is established that information contained in the application is false or misleading.